streamlit/streamlit/docs/getting_started.md

 * Quick help from command line with `$ streamlit --help`
 * Read more documentation!
 Check out:
   * [Tutorials](tutorial/index.md) to make an app
-  * [Advanced guides](placeholder) for things like caching and inserting elements out of order
+  * [Advanced concepts](advanced_concepts.md) for things like caching and inserting elements out of order
   * [API reference](api.md) for examples of every Streamlit command